auth0/auth0-java/README.md

 Make sure your client type is set to `Non Interactive Client`.

+### Android

+The Auth0 Authentication API and User's Management API are available for Android in the `auth0.android` library.
+Check https://github.com/auth0/auth0.android for more information.

 ## Auth API

 The implementation is based on the [Authentication API Docs](https://auth0.com/docs/api/authentication).